Card Summary Table

 Maximizing your points strategy with this reward card will actually involve the use of other cards to fill the gaps this card can’t.

 Certainly, always use your Blue Cash Preferred® Card from American Express at U.S. supermarkets and gas stations.
-The cash-back in these two categories beats all the other cards on the market.
+The cash-back in these 2 categories beats all the other cards on the market.
 Here’s a detailed list:

 Tip #1: Buy all groceries at supermarkets with this card.
 Remember it only counts if they are in the U.S.!